nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 For this task, we'll need to define a new stage, which we will call our `RecipientFeaturesStage`, that will:
 1. Receive an input corresponding to an email.
 1. Count the number of recipients in the email's metadata.
-1. Construct a Morpheus `MessageMeta` object that will contain the record content along with the augmented metadata.
+1. Emit a Morpheus `MessageMeta` object that will contain the record content along with the augmented metadata.

 For this stage, the code will be similar to the previous example with a few notable changes.
 We will be working with the `MessageMeta` class.
 This is a Morpheus message containing a [cuDF](https://docs.rapids.ai/api/cudf/stable/) [DataFrame](https://docs.rapids.ai/api/cudf/stable/api_docs/dataframe.html).
 Since we will expect our new stage to operate on `MessageMeta` types, our new `accepted_types` method is defined as: